-Women receive fewer cystoscopies than men in many parts of the U.S. and are less likely to undergo definitive curative radical cystectomy than men.11-12
+Women receive fewer cystoscopies thamen in many parts of the United States. and are lelikely to undergo definitive curative radical cystectomy than men.8,9

-- Black patients have 21 percent lower odds of receiving guideline-based treatment compared with White or Hispanic patients.13 - Women, Black patients, or patients who live in regions with lower income and education levels are less likely than White patients to receive any treatment or receive treatment within 12 weeks of diagnosis.12 - Patients living in rural areas and with lower socio-economic status are less likely to receive neoadjuvant chemotherapy and more likely to experience delays in surgery.14
+- Black patients have 21 percent lower odds of receiving guideline-based treatment compared to White or Hispanic patients.10 - Women, Black patients, those in lower socio-economic regions or with less education are less likely than White patients to receive any treatment or receive treatment within 12 weeks of diagnosis.9 - Patients living in rural areas and of lower socio-economic status are less likely to receive neoadjuvant chemotherapy and more likely to experience delays in surgery.

-Most deaths from bladder cancer occur within the first two to four years from diagnosis, making this a critical window for treatment.7 The 5-year relative survival rate for bladder cancer is 77 percent overall, compared to 64 percent for Black patients.15 Women have a lower survival rate than men after radical cystectomy.16
+Most deaths from bladder cancer occur within the first two to four years from diagnosis, making this a critical window for treatment.3 The 5-year relative survival rate for bladder cancer is 77 percent overall, compared to 64 percent for Black patients.
+Women have a lower survival rate than men after radical cystectomy.13